igomezv/nnogada/README.md

 ## Description of this repository

-- neurapprox has the code of the neural approximator.
+- neurapprox has the source code of the neural approximator with simple genetic algorithms.
-- chains folder contains some mcmc chains to test the approximation of the posterior probability with neural networks.
-- In the models folder, we save in .h5 format the neural networks models.
 - In data folder we have some data used in tests.